gontcharovd/website/content/services.md

 {{< calendly >}}
 *A low pressure call without any commitments to see if we're a good fit.*

-# Nice things other said about me
+# Nice Things Others Said About Me

 > Denis is a very gifted Data Engineer, having the innate understanding of data in the space of manufacturing.
 I had the opportunity to work with Denis for a year at Novelis and during this brief time he had left an impact within the team.